colin-guyon/py-bluetooth-utils/README.md

 # py-bluetooth-utils
 Python module containing bluetooth utility functions, in particular for easy BLE scanning and advertising

-It either uses HCI comments using PyBluez, or does ioctl calls like it's done in Bluez tools such as hciconfig.
+It either uses HCI commands using PyBluez, or does ioctl calls like it's done in Bluez tools such as hciconfig.

 Main functions: